This article will help the following categories of people:

-3. Parents and/or guardians of rape an sexual abuse.
+3. Parents and/or guardians of rape and sexual abuse survivors.

 Facts about rape and sexual assault in Kenya

 Both men and women experience sexual violence.
-While women are the most vulnerable, men find it hard to report due to the stigma caused by this violation.
+While women are the most vulnerable group, men find it hard to report due to the stigma caused by this violation.